 In May 2017, The National Power Corporation (India’s state run thermal power company) became the first issuer to list debt securities, a masala bond, on the ISM raising INR20bn (US$4bn).

-In order to make UK debt markets focused on institutional investors more competitive, the UK Government announced in its March 2017 Budget its intention to exempt from withholding tax interest on debt traded on MTFs.
+In order to make UK debt markets focussed on institutional investors more competitive, the UK Government announced in its March 2017 Budget its intention to exempt from withholding tax interest on debt traded on MTFs.
 Currently, the Quoted Eurobond Exemption removes the requirement for companies to withhold tax at the basic rate of income tax (currently 20%) for interest arising in the UK made by a company on debt listed on a “recognised stock exchange”.
 However, debt traded on UK MTFs does not fall within the exemption, but debt listed on MTFs in Dublin and Luxembourg is covered by the exemption.
 This gives rise to the perverse situation where UK issuers, to avail of a UK tax exemption, are encouraged to list relevant debt securities on MTFs designated as “recognised stock exchanges” in overseas markets, which leaves London at a competitive disadvantage.
 HM Revenue & Custom has issued a consultation paper on the proposed changes, whereby a company will not be required to deduct income tax from any interest payment on an interest bearing security admitted to trading on an MTF operated by a recognised stock exchange regulated in an EEA territory.
 The consultation closed on 12 June 2017 and HM Revenue & Custom intends that relevant legislation should take effect from April 2018.
 This change will increase the competitiveness of the UK primary debt markets and should stimulate growth in UK MTFs including ISM.